-A Class of Liposomes with highly deformable, elastic, and an ultra-flexible vesicular structure composed of phospholipids such as phosphatidylcholine and edge activators like sodium cholate, deoxycholate, Span 80, Tween 80 which increases the flexibility of vesicle by destabilizing lipid bilayers.63 These ultra-deformable nature of vesicles increases the ease of penetration through the skin by squeezing themselves through intracellular lipids of the stratum corneum and making the drug available to a deeper layer of skin.64 The formation of osmotic gradient at the application site across skin, assist penetration.65 They possess an ability to carry hydrophilic and hydrophobic moieties and can accommodate drug molecules with a wide range of solubility.67 Has a potential for surface modification for active targeting and can control the drug release.
-All these characteristics make it an ideal carrier.65 In a study conducted by Ming et al,66 showed the use of hygroscopic and biocompatible molecule that is Hyaluronic acid to modify the surface of transferosomes loaded with indomethacin resulted in superior drug penetration with sustaining the drug release.66 Kumar et al68 investigated Soya Phosphatidylcholine and Sodium deoxycholate Transferosomal gel of celecoxib, a cyclooxygenase -2 inhibitor for in-vitro and ex-vivo drug release and in-vivo anti-inflammatory activity showed higher permeation tendency as compared to conventional gel for the management of Rheumatoid arthritis.
-Another study conducted by Khomendra et al69 found that Capsaicin-loaded transferosomal gel showed 76.76% of drug release from the vesicular system in 24 hr. as evident from confocal laser scanning micrographic study, with superior antiarthritic activity as compared to marketed gel detected by In-vivo studies.69 5.8 Ethosomes
+A class of liposomes with highly deformable, elastic, and an ultra-flexible vesicular structure composed of phospholipids such as phosphatidylcholine and edge activators like sodium cholate, deoxycholate, Span 80, Tween 80 which increases the flexibility of vesicle by destabilizing lipid bilayers.
+These ultra-deformable nature of vesicles increases the ease of penetration through the skin by squeezing themselves through intracellular lipids of the stratum corneum and making the drug available to a deeper layer of skin.64 The formation of osmotic gradient at the application site across skin, assist penetration.65 They possess an ability to carry hydrophilic and hydrophobic moieties and can accommodate drug molecules with a wide range of solubility.
+Has a potential for surface modification for active targeting and can control the drug release.
+All these characteristics make it an ideal carrier.65 In a study conducted by Yuan et al,67 showed the use of hygroscopic and biocompatible molecule that is Hyaluronic acid to modify the surface of transferosomes loaded with indomethacin resulted in superior drug penetration with sustaining the drug release.
+Preeti and Kumar investigated soya phosphatidylcholine and sodium deoxycholate transferosomal gel of celecoxib, a cyclooxygenase -2 inhibitor for in vitro and ex vivo drug release and in vivo anti-inflammatory activity showed higher permeation tendency as compared to conventional gel for the management of RA.
+Another study conducted by Sarwa et al found that capsaicin-loaded transferosomal gel showed 76.76% of drug release from the vesicular system in 24 hours as evident from confocal laser scanning micrographic study, with superior anti-arthritic activity as compared to marketed gel detected by in vivo studies.